DUTCH NURSERY CARES FOR SLEW OF ORPHANED SEAL PUPS

 (March 4, 2010, Seattle Times)

 Oregon's Department of Fish and Wildlife says it has killed its first fish-eating sea lion this year after capturing it at Bonneville Dam.
-A department spokesperson says the seal lion killed Wednesday is one of 64 on a list authorized for euthanization.
+A department spokesperson says the seal lion killed Wednesday is one of 64 on a list authorized for euthanasia.

 CANCER KILLS MANY SEA LIONS, AND ITS CAUSE REMAINS A MYSTERY